 The Global Groundwater Monitoring Network (GGMN) is a participative, web-based network of networks, set up to improve quality and accessibility of groundwater monitoring information and subsequently our knowledge on the state of groundwater resources.
 GGMN is a UNESCO programme, implemented by IGRAC and supported by many global and regional partners.
-The GGMN Programme consists of two components:
+The GGMN Programme consists of three components:

 - The GGMN Portal

 - The GGMN Mobile App

 The GGMN Portal

 The GGMN portal gives insights on the availability of groundwater monitoring data through space and time.
 Groundwater level data and changes occurring in groundwater levels can be displayed on a regional scale.
 Additional data layers and information are available to understand the monitoring data in a broader water-related context.